 Amir Sends Congratulations To President Of Uruguay

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Oriental Republic of Uruguay Yamandu Orsi on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Oriental Republic of Uruguay HE Yamandu Orsi on the anniversary of his country's Independence Day.

 Legal Disclaimer: